elessarrr/Ports/learnings_from_debugging.md

 - All 33 tests now passing
 - Complete test coverage for AI optimization layer
 - Successful integration of optimization algorithms, predictive models, and decision support

 ---

+## Debugging Session 3: Plotly Module Import Error

+**Date**: January 27, 2025
+**Component**: Streamlit Dashboard (`streamlit_app.py`)

+### Problem Description
+Streamlit application failed to start with `ModuleNotFoundError: No module named 'plotly'` error when trying to import plotly.graph_objects.

+### Investigation Process
+1. **Error Analysis**: Examined the error traceback showing import failure at line 4 of `streamlit_app.py`
+2. **Requirements Check**: Verified that `plotly>=5.15.0` was listed in `requirements.txt`
+3. **Dependency Installation**: Confirmed that dependencies needed to be installed in the current environment

+### Root Cause
+The required dependencies listed in `requirements.txt` were not installed in the current Python environment, causing the import to fail even though plotly was properly specified as a dependency.

+### Solution
+1. **Install Dependencies**: Ran `pip install -r hk_port_digital_twin/requirements.txt` to install all required packages
+2. **Verify Installation**: Confirmed plotly and other dependencies were successfully installed
+3. **Test Application**: Started Streamlit app on port 8509 to verify the fix

+### Prevention
+1. **Environment Setup**: Always run `pip install -r requirements.txt` when setting up a new development environment
+2. **Dependency Documentation**: Include installation instructions in project README
+3. **Virtual Environment**: Use virtual environments to isolate project dependencies
+4. **CI/CD Integration**: Include dependency installation in automated testing pipelines

+### Code Changes
+No code changes required - this was an environment setup issue.

+### Results
+- Streamlit application now starts successfully on http://localhost:8509
+- All dashboard components including cargo statistics are accessible
+- Plotly visualizations render correctly

+---